 The BNP Paribas Group, initially founded over 200 years ago, has grown to be one of the top 10 global banks with a presence in more than 72 countries.
 The company has consistently been at the forefront of global movements and “adapted to the challenges of their times,” ensuring their clients have stability during times of changes.
 The software systems they built to power their evolution, were often built on open source software.
 However, until recently, their teams didn’t know the extent of their open source use and had no insight into how secure the open source they were using was.

-“The Nexus Platform is consistent with our gradual rise in maturity.
+“The Sonatype Platform is consistent with our gradual rise in maturity.
 The product brings richness from the very first use.
-Whether you're a beginner or a Nexus expert, it gives you the ability to find the solutions you need.
+Whether you're a beginner or a Sonatype expert, it gives you the ability to find the solutions you need.
 It's just really great.
 All our teams are delighted to be able to use it.”

 When BNP Paribas Personal Finance began evaluating their use of open source, they knew they weren’t getting as much value out of the ecosystem as they could.
 All of their libraries were directly in Git Repositories and all of their procedures were manual; the idea of automation wasn’t even an apple in their eye.

-Implementing Nexus Repository helped spark a revolution at BNP Paribas Personal Finance.
+Implementing Sonatype Nexus Repository helped spark a revolution at BNP Paribas Personal Finance.
 They knew they needed to look beyond the fact that there was an open source library, and that it needed to be downloaded so that it could be available anytime.
 By maturing and growing with the product, they started making drivers, running tests, and running trials.
 They began to better understand dependency management and software composition more organically and that it was important to better understand all of their open source libraries throughout the development lifecycle and potential risk that came with them.
 They recognized that the way software was being built had changed.
 You used to deliver an application and no one cared what dependencies it had.
 10 years ago, it just wasn’t a question you asked.
-They quickly turned to Nexus IQ as well.